ttencate/aoc2016/13_groovy/README.md

 So... it's obvious what is required in this puzzle.
 We're writing another path finding algorithm.
 The distance "as the taxicab crow flies" from `1, 1` to `31, 39` is small enough that a simple Dijkstra should work; no need to bother with A\* or other optimizations.

 The key thing here is that the grid is infinite, so we can't represent anything as a matrix.
 Instead, we'll use sets and maps of coordinate pairs.
+Using the `Tuple2` class as a base for implementing my coordinate pair, I don't have to worry about defining my own `equals` and `hashCode`.
+And using the standard Java data structures like `LinkedList` and `HashMap`, the search algorithm is easy to build.

+For the second part of the problem, I just need to modify it to stop after 50 steps, and finally count the number of locations visited (i.e. to which a distance was computed).

+This exercise was very much worth it.
+It helped me get a better mental model of how Groovy works, and how it maps onto the Java concepts I'm intimately familiar with.
+I also learned that you can pretty much just write Java in Groovy if you want, so in case of doubt that's always an option.